Yoniqueeml/yt_ds_Fix_ZapretGBD/README.md

 GoodbyeDPI — Deep Packet Inspection circumvention utility
 =========================
 The current version is based on the flowseal implementation.
-To select the desired parameters in conf.txt, look at the bat. files in flowseal release through editing.
+To select the desired parameters in confs.txt, look at the bat. files in flowseal release through editing.
 (Link below)

 **Windows 7, 8, 8.1, 10 or 11** with administrator privileges required.